-▲ DANGER!
+▲ DANGER! .
 Risk of child entrapment!
 Children can get trapped inside discarded appliances and suffocate.
 Never dispose of your appliance without taking precautions to prevent child entrapment, even if the appliance only sits unattended for a short period of time.

-- Remove all doors (or drawers for drawer appliances). - Leave all interior drawers and shelving in place to make climbing (and fitting) inside the appliance more difficult.
+Child entrapment precautions include the following: Remove all doors (or drawers for drawer appliances).
+Leave all interior drawers and shelving in place to make climbing (and fitting) inside the appliance more difficult.
 Risk of fire or explosion!
 Flammable refrigerant and insulation used.
 Dispose of in accordance with all applicable laws, codes, and regulations.
 Follow all safety precautions associated with handling flammable refrigerant and insulation.
 DO NOT dispose of your appliance with household waste.

-Page 7 of 32